gevulotnetwork/taiko-demo/README.md

 There are a few things to bear in mind when building or adapting a prover for use with Gevulot
 - you may not fork another process
 - you might not have permission for writing to the root directory
+- you do not have access to the network

 Additionally, the shim require the use of a non-async main() function.
 Any async calls must be adapted or rewritten.
 This will be covered in the section on creating unikernel images.